 Short term, several divergences suggest an upcoming period of higher volatility, and a possible continuation of the recent correction in EM equities.
 Key divergences include the recent weakness in commodity prices relative to equities, the strength in sovereign bonds relative to equities, and the recent strength in EM sovereign bonds relative to underlying currencies.
 All suggest a potential change in liquidity and risk conditions in such markets.
 On the plus side, we continue to see solid capital flows into the EM fixed income markets.

 Most importantly, we believe the ongoing shift in opportunity, resources and capital towards companies most capable of driving needed economic efficiency and productivity is not only a long-term change, but also a primary driver of developing world value creation.
 We believe this trend underlies the Fund’s strong performance to date, as we invest nearly exclusively in what we believe are value creating entrepreneurs, running attractive businesses grounded in intellectual capital and competitive advantage.

 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

-The Baron Emerging Markets Fund (Institutional Shares) gained 1.82% in the first quarter and outperformed the MSCI EM IMI Growth Index by 132 basis points.
-For the first time in several quarters, the Fund’s outperformance was driven more by allocation effect than stock selection.
+The Baron Emerging Markets Fund (Institutional Shares) declined 4.63% in the third quarter and trailed the MSCI EM IMI Growth Index by 137 basis points due to stock selection.